yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data/add_users.md

 ***

-## Edit user
+## Edit users

 You can add missing properties or update existing properties of a user.
-However, you cannot modify the `userId` which is the unique identifier of the userId.
+As the `userId` is the primary identifier and unique for a user, you cannot change it.

 1. On the **User 360** page, navigate to the user that you want to edit and click on the user row.